rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then Daniel said to the king, O king, live forever! ^0621

-My God sent his angel and shut the lions ’ mouths, and they have not harmed me, because I was found blameless before him; and also before you, O king, I have done no harm. ^0622
+My God sent his angel and shut the lions' mouths, and they have not harmed me, because I was found blameless before him; and also before you, O king, I have done no harm. ^0622

 Then the king was exceedingly glad, and commanded that Daniel be taken up out of the den.
 So Daniel was taken up out of the den, and no kind of harm was found on him, because he had trusted in his God. ^0623

-And the king commanded, and those men who had maliciously accused Daniel were brought and cast into the den of lions — they, their children, and their wives.
+And the king commanded, and those men who had maliciously accused Daniel were brought and cast into the den of lions--they, their children, and their wives.
 And before they reached the bottom of the den, the lions overpowered them and broke all their bones in pieces. ^0624

-Then King Darius wrote to all the peoples, nations, and languages that dwell in all the earth : Peace be multiplied to you. ^0625
+Then King Darius wrote to all the peoples, nations, and languages that dwell in all the earth: Peace be multiplied to you. ^0625

 I make a decree, that in all my royal dominion people are to tremble and fear before the God of Daniel, for he is the living God, enduring forever; his kingdom shall never be destroyed, and his dominion shall be to the end. ^0626